 The Chris Daniels Early Career Grant

 The Chris Daniels Early Career Grant aims to provide an opportunity for motivated early career researchers (ECR) to create or establish a forum to discuss specific challenges and resources relevant to ECRs in the field of marine science.
 The award will fund to up to £1000 to the successful applicant to organise a stand-alone early career workshop or to attach an event to an already existing conference.
 The funding can go towards covering the costs of the space and/or catering services and/or travel support.
-It is expected that the successful applicant will advertise the Challenger Society at the event, and provide a report of the event to be published and publicized on the Challenger Society blog and social media within 2 months of the event.
-This opportunity will open to Challenger Society members inside and outside the UK.
+It is expected that the successful applicant will advertise the Challenger Society at the event, and provide a report of the event to be published and publicized on the Challenger Society blog and social media within 3 months of the event.
+This opportunity is open to Challenger Society members inside and outside the UK.
 This award is dedicated to the memory of Dr Chris Daniels, a marine biogeochemist and advocate of early career researchers.Application and Eligibility

 Applicants must fulfill the following criteria: